 We encourage public access to the court by raising awareness of the rights of Public Observers set out by the Transparency Pilot.
 We share court listings, with details of hearings that are open to the public; we provide information and practical support for people wishing to observe the Court of Protection in action; we report on hearings we’ve observed; we provide links to published judgments, and updates on developments in the court.
 We welcome opportunities to engage with others who would like to know more about our project, and/or who share our commitment to promoting the aims of Open Justice in the Court of Protection.
 Get in touch via our Contact Page.

-Celia Kitzinger is a scholar-activist with a background in academic Psychology and a 40-year academic career behind her.
+Celia Kitzinger is co-founder (with Gill Loomes-Quinn) of the Open Justice Court of Protection Project.
+She is a scholar-activist with a background in academic Psychology and a 40-year academic career behind her.
 Her most recent scholarly publications (mostly ‘open access’) can be downloaded here.
 Celia’s involvement in issues relating to the Mental Capacity Act 2005 derives from and continues to be inspired by her family experience, since her sister Polly’s devastating brain injury in 2009 (click here).
 She is co-founder, with her sister, Professor Jenny Kitzinger, of the Coma and Disorders of Consciousness Research Centre.
 She also co-founded, with her wife, Professor Sue Wilkinson, Advance Decisions Assistance, a charity that provides information and support for people wishing to ensure that their decisions not to receive particular treatments have legal force and/or to make their end of life wishes known in a format with a legal standing in best interests decision-making.
-The charity also offers speakers for conferences, provides bespoke training for health and social care professionals, and supports families and clinicians once a person has lost capacity and the validity, applicability and implementation of their advance decision is under consideration.
 For the last decade Celia has been working as a researcher and advocate in relation to serious medical treatment decisions made on behalf of people who cannot make those decisions for themselves.
 This has included providing informal support for family members through best interests decision-making meetings and Court of Protection hearings concerning withdrawal of life-sustaining treatments (including, in particular, feeding tubes).
 She has attended and written about many such hearings – including the first ever all-remote hearing in the Court of Protection in March 2020 (click here).
 She contributes to many professional working parties, including the British Medical Association core editorial group that produced the national guidance on clinically assisted nutrition and hydration, the Royal College of Physicians guidelines development group for national guidelines on prolonged disorders of consciousness and (currently) the Lancet Commission on the Value of Death.
 She tweets as @kitzingercelia

 (Please contact us via the Contact Page if you require our policy or guidance for bloggers in a format other than pdf and we will do our best to help)